 Technology and E-Commerce

-Technological innovation moves much faster than the policy process in Washington.
+Technological innovation moves much faster than the policy and regulatory process in Washington.
 SL Group works to educate Congress about new and emerging technologies that may challenge or not fit into the framework of existing law and regulation.
-Our clients include the leading wireless chipset maker, a major online retailer, and one of the original architects of the nation’s communications system.
+Our clients include the leading wireless chipset maker, a major online retailer, and an investment firm focused on blockchain technology.
 We have also worked with Silicon Valley startups to introduce new technologies and products to policymakers.

 Congress last made major changes to our nation’s communications law in 1996 and policymakers are currently reviewing the need for major changes.
 SL Group's clients include cable and broadcast companies, wireless chip manufacturers, and companies involved in the IP transition.
 We work with our clients to advocate updating the nation’s laws and regulations to promote broadband deployment, spectrum efficiency, smart cities, vehicle-to-vehicle infrastructure, cable in the classroom, and much more.